 Disasters-Start As An Ordinary Day

-My cousin and I had to walk to the store to get milk, and whatever else we needed at the grocery store.
-Keep in mind I was 16 and I had a pocket of cash walking in a snow covered sidewalk to the store.
+My cousin and I had to walk to the store to get milk, and whatever else we needed to keep the family from getting too hungry.
+Keep in mind, I was 16 and I had a pocket of cash walking on a snow-covered sidewalk to the store.
 I had never lived where it snowed.
 It was cold, but it was fun because my cousin and I were together and laughing as we walked there.

 We laughed until we got to the store.
 There were lines and the food was rationed for families.
 WHAT?
 What is rationing?
-I soon learned we were allowed one gallon or one quart of milk a week, if they had it.
-I was back east helping my aunt for a few months and she had recently had a new baby.
+I soon learned we were allowed one gallon or one quart of milk a week if they had it.
+I was in that area helping my aunt for a few months and she had recently had a new baby.

-Please keep in mind, my mom always had a pantry filled with canned goods and bottled fruits.
-She made bread and taught her daughters to make bread and to be self-reliant without really knowing it at the time.
+I wondered why mom always had a pantry filled with canned goods and bottled fruits.
+She made bread and taught her daughters to make bread and to be self-reliant, without really realizing the importance of it at the time.
 Oh, how I wish my mom knew she inspired me to be prepared.
 She died before I was asked to write a book on food storage and emergency preparedness.

-If you haven’t purchased it, I highly recommend my book: “Prepare Your Home For Survival.”
-It’s a family friendly book where no weapons are discussed.
-I wanted the book to be a teaching tool for classes and family meetings.
+If you haven’t purchased it, I highly recommend my book: “Prepare Your Family For Survival.”
+It’s a family-friendly book where no weapons are discussed.
+I wanted the book to be a teaching tool for classes and family member involvement.
 It’s available in stores, online, or in almost every bookstore.
 I was honored to be asked to write it to help people to be prepared for the unexpected.

 Disasters Start As An Ordinary Day

-Typically disasters start out as an ordinary day and can have some warning, or no warning at all.
+Typically disasters start out as an ordinary day, although we can have some warning, but often, no warning at all.
 You would think where we live we all would have some way to be alerted as quickly as possible about the minor or major disasters listed below.
-Yes, we do hear in some cases beforehand, but other times we will not hear for several different reasons.
+Yes, we do hear in some cases beforehand, but other times we won’t hear for several different reasons.

-If you only have cell phones remember that these are not automatically on a Reverse 911 Emergency Notification System.
-If you are at work, at the park, the gym, driving somewhere and you have your cell phone AND we have a disaster or emergency, your CELL phone will alert you if you have registered your cell phone.
+If you only have cell phones, remember that these aren’t automatically on a Reverse 911 Emergency Notification System.
+If you are at work, at the park, the gym, or driving somewhere and you have your cell phone AND we have a disaster or emergency, your CELL phone will alert you only IF you have registered your cell phone.